CANNABIS EDUCATION RESEARCH

 Role: Professor Cresswell will oversee the training and work of the research assistants coming from the FMCA programs at Humber College, and take a leadership role in developing the new public education materials at the heart of this project.
 She will oversee production schedules and ensure we have access to the right equipment, facilities, and students to complete our production plans.

 Prof. Cresswell has worked on previous harm reduction messaging/programs through the Ontario Chiefs of Police initiative on a fentanyl campaign as well as many NFP campaigns through the Humber AdCentre (now called Building F).
-Marilyn is also is the Chair of AVWS, an Ontario wildlife sanctuary.
+Marilyn has also served the community as the Chair of AVWS, an Ontario wildlife sanctuary for 5 years and the past chair for a year.
 For more info or to connect please reach out on LInkedIn.

 Our Partners.